jclry1/ms4_citizen_tree/README.md

 ## Class-based generic views
 I'm using some class-based generic views
-Info tfor this has come from:
+Info for this has come from:
 * Django for professionals
 * Very Academy - Learn Django Class-Based View series - https://www.youtube.com/watch?v=GxA2I-n8NR8